PGP / GnuPG / OpenPGP Message Encryption in JavaScript© 2005, Herbert Hanewinkel, Neuried |

 My provider offers a CGI program formmail.pl to forward form data as mail, a solution that is offered by most providers.

-The idea:Encryption could be done automatically and hidden before transmission.
+Encryption could be done automatically and hidden before transmission.

-Decryption is done automatically by a GnuPG mail plugin for your favorite mail client.The OpenPGP message format is described in RFC 2440 and implemented in the GnuPG software.
+The OpenPGP message format is described in RFC 2440 / RFC 4880 and implemented in the GnuPG software.
 PGP message encryption is based on symmetric encryption of a message using a random session key and public key encryption of the session key.

 Today's mail encryption standards recommend to use MIME for marking encrypted contents, but the "old" ASCII armored inline message format of PGP is well suited for encryption of form data in Javascript.

 OpenPGP supports RSA as one of the public key encryption algorithms.
 John Hanna implemented a RSA/RC4 encryption scheme in Javascript for a client based Webshop.
 RC4 was choosen by John Hanna for symmetric encryption because RC4 is fast and small in code size.
 But RC4 is not supported by OpenPGP.
 For symmetric encryption of a message one of the OpenPGP supported algorithms was needed.
 I used Fritz Schneider's AES (Rijndael) reference implementation as a first choice, but the performance was very poor compared to RC4.
-Porting the optimized GnuPG C implemenation of AES to Javascript improved the situation.
+Porting the optimized GnuPG C implementation of AES to Javascript improved the situation.

 My solution: OpenPGP Message Encryption in Javascript